ISCHEMIC STROKE / RECANALISATION THERAPY

 - plasminogen activation can also be mediated by streptokinase (a product of bacteria) or other fibrinolytics, kallikrein, and factor XIIa

-- the high affinity of tPA for plasminogen in the presence of fibrin allows efficient activation of plasminogen on the fibrin barrier, whereas in plasma, plasminogen activation by tPA is ineffective
+- high affinity of tPA for plasminogen in the presence of fibrin allows efficient activation of plasminogen on the fibrin barrier

-- at the same time, fibrin-bound plasmin is protected against rapid inhibition by α2-plasminogen.
-In contrast, free plasmin is rapidly inhibited.
+- at the same time, fibrin-bound plasmin is protected against rapid inhibition by plasmin inhibitors like α2-antiplasmin); in contrast, free plasmin is rapidly inhibited

 - streptokinase and urokinase are non-specific fibrinolytics and activate both circulating and fibrin-bound plasminogen, leading to widespread systemic activation of the fibrinolytic system, leading to degradation of other plasma proteins, including fibrinogen, factor V or factor VII